How the Medical Research Act strengthens clinical research in Germany

 -

-cooperation between different regulatory authorities will be optimized in order to make processes more efficient
+Cooperation between different regulatory authorities is being optimized to make processes more efficient.

 -

-review of mononational clinical trials, i.e. those only to be carried out in Germany, will be accelerated
+The review of mononational clinical trials, i.e. those only to be carried out in Germany, will be accelerated.

 -